erf/mu_state/README.md

 - `MuEvent` - state event with `data`, `loading` and `error` fields
 - `MuState` - a `ValueNotifier` of type `MuEvent`
 - `MuBuilder` - a `ValueListenableBuilder` of type `MuEvent`
-- `MuMultiBuilder` - listen to multiple `MuState` objects and get notified with a list of values
+- `MuMultiBuilder` - listen to multiple `MuState` objects and get notified with a list of `MuEvent` values

 ## Getting started